Kemal-Mazman/SOC-Detection-Lab/detections/entra-password-spray-success/README.md

 - Additional authentication failure codes may provide broader coverage but could also increase false positives.
 - A successful sign-in after the spray increases confidence, but it does not by itself prove malicious account compromise.
 - The detection was tested in Azure Data Explorer using synthetic data and has not been deployed in Microsoft Sentinel.
+- This v1 covers interactive user sign-ins in `SigninLogs`.
+Non-interactive user sign-ins are logged separately in `AADNonInteractiveUserSignInLogs` and are out of scope for this version.

 ## Investigation steps